 The name of the medicinal product in the new CMS should be added to the PL, section 6.

+GMP documentation

+[This entire section IX should be filled in by the RMS].

+The following text can be used:

+<The RMS has been assured that acceptable standards of GMP are in place for these product types at all sites responsible for the manufacture and assembly of this product>

+<For the following sites the applicant has confirmed that valid GMP documentation will be enclosed when the application is submitted to the CMS(s):

+     >

+[If GMP documentation for a certain manufacturer is no longer valid, the MAH should provide the updated documentation when the application is submitted to the CMS(s) or at the latest by Day 10 in the MRP/RUP procedure]

 Additional information

-[Section IX can be filled in by the applicant as well as the RMS, as relevant]
+[Section X can be filled in by the applicant as well as the RMS, as relevant]

 List of documents to be submitted with MRP/RUP request

-[Section X should be filled in by the applicant.
+[Section XI should be filled in by the applicant.
 The applicant should also check the national website of the RMS for any national requirements.
-The entire Section X should be deleted by the RMS when they prepare the updated AR]
+The entire Section XI should be deleted by the RMS when they prepare the updated AR]

 ☐ Appendix 1 – Approved, pending and/or foreseen variations/renewal(s)/commitments.